 All in all my main advice is:

-Be prepared to jostle with plenty of others at the main attractions, especially at busy times of year
+- Be prepared to jostle with plenty of other tourists at the main attractions, especially at busy times of year

 Have fun and we hope you love Kyoto as much as we did!